WORCESTER STATE UNIVERSITY

 3. The Budget Manager is responsible for ensuring that sufficient funds are encumbered to cover the charges anticipated under all cards issued to Department Cardholders.
 The Budget Manager must have sufficient controls in place and routinely communicate with Cardholders to ensure that charges are not incurred (with special attention to the end of the fiscal year) that will exceed encumbered or available appropriations or other available funds for payment (or result in goods being received after the close of the Fiscal Year).
 Departments are encouraged to plan their P-Card spending on an annual basis based upon anticipated use and to monitor charges and payments monthly against amounts planned.

 4. P-Card Usage:

 Cardholders can use the P-card to purchase goods, services and travel expenses consistent with established policies and procedures and WSUs internal controls.
 All goods must ship to the Storeroom at Worcester State University.
 The package must be marked to your attention and you must let Central Receiving know that it is coming and there is no purchase order for it.
 Shipments to personal residences are not allowed.
 Approved business expenses generated while engaged in job related activities away from the regular place of employment may be placed on a P-Card.
-WSU is exempt from State sales and meal taxes.
+WSU is exempt from Massachusetts State sales and meal taxes.
 The exempt number is printed on the P-Card below the Cardholder’s name.
 It is the responsibility of the cardholder to insure that the vendor does not charge sales or meal tax on purchases.
 Purchases of items such as computer hardware, software, furniture, electrical fixtures or other items that require additional approvals are not permitted on the P-Cards.
 Charges pertaining to travel must be pre-approved on the Request for Travel form.